Testing over a continuum of null hypotheses with False Discovery Rate control: Introduction

-To conclude these considerations, it is worth noting that a FDR-controlled procedure can also be used for the goal of testing the single ``global null'' hypothesis $H^0_{*}=\cap_{t\in [0,1]} H^0_{t}$, as in the opening discussion.
-Namely, if $R_\tau$ is a procedure whose FDR is controlled at level $\alpha$, we can reject the global null hypothesis $H^0_{*}$ whenever $\abs{R_\tau}>0$.
-Under the global null, the FDP takes only the values 0 or 1 and precisely coincides with $\ind{\abs{R_\tau}>0}$; thus, its expectation is the probability of type I error for testing the global null this way, and is bounded by $\alpha$.
+To conclude these considerations, it is worth noting that a FDR-controlled procedure can also be used for the goal of testing the single ``global null'' hypothesis $H^0_{*}=\bigcap_{t\in[0,1]} H^0_{t}$, as in the opening discussion.
+Namely, if $R_\tau$ is a procedure whose FDR is controlled at level $\alpha$, we can reject the global null hypothesis $H^0_{*}$ whenever $| R_\tau |>0$.
+Under the global null, the FDP takes only the values 0 or 1 and precisely coincides with ${\mbf{1}\{| R_\tau |>0\}}$; thus, its expectation is the probability of type I error for testing the global null this way, and is bounded by $\alpha$.
 That this can be achieved by a generic procedure without explicitly considering the deviations of a supremum process can seem surprising at first.
-Since the focus of this paper is centered on the multiple hypothesis testing point of view , we will not elaborate on this issue further, although a power comparison with the ``standard'' approaches would certainly be of interest.
+Since the focus of this paper is centered on the multiple hypothesis testing point of view, we will not elaborate on this issue further, although a power comparison with the ``standard'' approaches would certainly be of interest.

-\paragraph{Related work.} The continuous FDR criterion using volume ratios was introduced before by \citet{PGVW2004,PGVW2007} to test nonnegativity of the mean of a Gaussian field.
+\textit{ Related work}.
+The continuous FDR criterion using volume ratios was introduced before by Perone~Pacifico \textit{et~al.} \cite{PGVW2004,PGVW2007} to test non-negativity of the mean of a Gaussian field.
 In that work, the authors follow a two-step approach where the first step consists in a FWER-controlled multiple testing based on suprema statistics, as delineated above.
-This is then used to define an upper bound on the FDP holding with large probability, following the principle of so-called {\em augmentation procedures} \citep{vdLDudPol06} for multiple tests.
+This is then used to define an upper bound on the FDP holding with large probability, following the principle of so-called \emph{augmentation procedures} (van~der Laan, Dudoit and Pollard \cite{vdLDudPol06}) for multiple tests.
 An advantage of this approach is that a control of the FDP holding with large probability is obtained (which is stronger than a bound on the FDR, its expectation); on the other hand, the authors observe that since the first step is inherently based on FWER control, it is more conservative than a step-up procedure.
 In the present work, we focus on step-up procedures, for which a probabilistic control of the deviations of suprema statistics is not needed; this allows us also to address directly a broader range of applications.